Are Vaccines Safe?

 Just as any other medication can, yes, vaccines can cause side effects.
 However, the majority of these side effects are mild and consist of swelling, soreness, and redness at the injection site.

-It is possible to suffer from achiness, a fever, or a rash, but serious side effects such as a seizure or a life-threatening allergic reaction are rare and estimated to occur in only one out of one million doses.
+It is possible to suffer from achiness, a fever, or a rash, but serious side effects such as a seizure or a life-threatening allergic reaction are rare and are estimated to occur in only one out of one million doses.
 In the rare event that a serious side effect does occur, it is immediately reported to the CDC and investigated.
 All side effects are monitored through the Vaccine Adverse Event Reporting System (VAERS).

 So, are vaccines safe?
 Yes, they are.